tjntomas/HADashboard-widgets/custom_widgets/basegooglemaps/README.md

   zoom: 16  # Initial zoom level.
   latitude: xx.105331  # Your home coordinates are used to calculate the distance from home.
   longitude: xx.045402
+  template: default   # You can chose other styles or make your own, see the styling section below.

 layout:
   - google_map(10x7)  # Or whatever size you want for your map.